Skill Demand Index

 Which roles need Information Architecture most:

-Design positions drive 50% of demand.
-Marketing also frequently list Information Architecture as a requirement.
-Skills commonly paired with Information Architecture include Strategic discovery and direction.
+Design positions drive 100% of demand.
+Skills commonly paired with Information Architecture include Website Content Strategy and Digital Strategy.

 Depth Level Distribution